apaichon/clickhouse-aday/clickhouse-aday-slide/clickhouse.slides.md

     written_rows,
     memory_usage
 FROM system.query_log
-WHERE query LIKE '%INSERT INTO messages%'
+WHERE query LIKE '%INSERT INTO policies%'
   AND event_time > now() - INTERVAL 1 HOUR
   AND type = 'QueryFinish'
 ORDER BY event_time DESC